Palette

 For more examples see the documentation of the

-module.- Parameters:
+palettemodule.- Parameters:

 color_format (ColorFormat) – Color format specifying how the colors of this

-.colors (Palette | Dict[str, ColorBase | str | tuple]) – Colors that will be stored in this palette.
+Paletteshould be stored.
+Defaults to the value specified inconfig.DEFAULT_COLOR_FORMAT.colors (Palette | Dict[str, ColorBase | str | tuple]) – Colors that will be stored in this palette.

 - property color_names: List[str]